 In addition, you may also ask for Spice Tour recommendations at your local hotel.

-Buildings.
-There are over 50 mosques in Zanzibar and sometimes at night you can hear the voices from the mosques floating throughout the city via loudspeakers.
-Non practicing Muslims are not allowed into the Mosques.
-However, you can take photographs of the outside of the mosques.
+Mosques There are over 50 mosques in Zanzibar and sometimes at night you can hear the voices from the mosques floating throughout the city via loudspeakers.
+Non practicing Muslims are not allowed into the mosques.
+However, one can take photographs of the outside of the mosques.

-Some building attractions in Stone Town are The Arab Fort built by the Portuguese in 1700, the House of Wonders (this was formerly the Sultan’s palace) and the Palace Museum which was built beginning in 1828.
+Some other attractions in Stone Town are the Arab Fort built by the Portuguese in 1700, the House of Wonders (this was formerly the Sultan’s palace) and the Palace Museum which was built beginning in 1828.